CVRL/OpenSourceIrisRecognition/README.md

 Batch-hard triplet mining is a strategy that focuses on the most challenging negative samples for each anchor-positive pair within a batch.
 By concentrating on these hardest negatives, the model can learn more discriminative representations and improve its overall performance.

 **Related papers:**
 - Zhuang Liu, Hanzi Mao, Chao-Yuan Wu, Christoph Feichtenhofer, Trevor Darrell, and Saining Xie.
-"A ConvNet for the 2020s."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11976-11986, 2022
+"A ConvNet for the 2020s," In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11976-11986, 2022 [[PDF]](https://openaccess.thecvf.com/content/CVPR2022/papers/Liu_A_ConvNet_for_the_2020s_CVPR_2022_paper.pdf)
 - Florian Schroff, Dmitry Kalenichenko, and James Philbin.
-"FaceNet: A Unified Embedding for Face Recognition and Clustering."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 815-823, 2015
+"FaceNet: A Unified Embedding for Face Recognition and Clustering," In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 815-823, 2015 [[PDF]](https://www.cv-foundation.org/openaccess/content_cvpr_2015/app/1A_089.pdf)

 <a name="methods-SEGM"/></a>
 ### Segmentation